tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 ![Inspect element]({filename}/images/guide/inspect_element.png)
 ![Inspect playback state]({filename}/images/guide/inspect_playback_state.png)

-You can also launch your service integration with id `test-integration` directly with command
+You can also launch your service integration with id `test-integration` directly.

     nuvolaplayer3 -D -A ~/projects/nuvola-player -a test-integration

 Playback state and track details
 ================================

-The first task of your service integration is to extract playback state and track details from the web page and provide them to media player component.
+The first task of your service integration is to **extract playback state and track details from the web page** and provide them to the media player component.
 There are two ways how to extract playback state and track details:

  1. Use [Document Object Model][DOM] to get information from the HTML code of the web page.